 Stage 6: breathing rate is decreased but more laboured, open mouth with tongue protruding, little or no drooling, isolation from the herd.

 It’s vital to keep a close eye on your cattle during prolonged high temperatures.
 Heat stress can come on fast and quickly develop to heatstroke, which is a medical emergency.
-Essentially, a cow with heat stress will maintain control of normal bodily functions—drinking, standing and so on—and their condition can be reversed if they are cooled sufficiently.
-A cow with heatstroke meanwhile cannot stand and may be unresponsive.
-Sadly heatstroke is often fatal.
+Essentially, a cow with heat stress will maintain control of normal bodily functions e.g. drinking, standing and so on, and their condition can be reversed if they are able to cool sufficiently.
+A cow with heatstroke meanwhile, cannot stand and may be unresponsive.
 The key to survival is early intervention.
 But as always, prevention is better than cure.

 7 steps for preventing heat stress in dairy cattle

 There are several measures that will help to protect your herd from heat stress.
 Some are easy to implement, and others will require a little more thought.
 The most important thing is that you do something to make sure you are prepared.
-Prolonged spells of hot weather can be costly if you haven’t thought about how you can help your cows to stay cool.
+Prolonged periods of hot weather can affect feed intake and herd performance, so having a plan in place can make a real difference.
 Here are seven tips.

 1. Provide lots of clean drinking water